terramate-io/terramate/docs/config-overview.md

 # Terramate Configuration Overview

-There is a series of different configurations that can be done on Terramate, ranging from avoiding duplication by leveraging powerful code generation to flexible orchestration by allowing control of stacks order of execution.
+Different configurations can be done in Terramate, ranging from avoiding duplication by leveraging powerful code generation to flexible orchestration by allowing control of stacks order of execution.

 In order to do so, Terramate works with configuration files that have the suffixes: